 We say it to others as we say it to ourselves.
 We say it when it seems impossible: “So now get up.”
 It is an expression of will that reflects back upon its speaker.
 In it there is anguish, determination, hope, wish-fulfillment, glee, self-satisfaction, relief.
 Sometimes, in speaking, we try to make our words become truth, while at other times, our speech verifies a truth.
 The phrase underscores a prerequisite rather than a choice.
 One must get up to go on existing.
 Life and narrative are mirrored in this necessity.
 It is the injunction by which we are governed and which governs our fictions, even fictions about the dead, as Hilary Mantel demonstrates in her nearly two-thousand-page trilogy that begins with these words and chronicles the extraordinary rise and fall of Thomas Cromwell (c.
 1485-1540), Henry VIII’s infamous factotum, councilor, Master Secretary, Master of the Rolls, Chancellor of Cambridge University, Lord Keeper of the Privy Seal, Chancellor of Augmentations, Knight of the Garter, Baron of Wimbledon, Captain of the Isle of Wright, Constable of Leeds Castle, Earl of Essex, and Vicegerent in Spirituals—or, as Jane Seymour, Henry VIII’s unfortunate third wife—who lies down to give birth to Edward VI and never gets back up—puts it, “he who does everything in England. . .the government and the church as well.”

-Written over a period of more than ten years, the trilogy—Wolf Hall (published in 2009 and winner of that year’s Booker Prize), Bring up the Bodies (2012, Booker Prize again), and The Mirror and the Light (out last month and already shortlisted for the Women’s Prize for Fiction)—is an experiment in the genre of historical fiction as much as it is an exercise in historical revisionism.
+Written over a period of more than ten years, the trilogy—Wolf Hall (published in 2009 and winner of that year’s Booker Prize), Bring up the Bodies (2012, Booker Prize again), and The Mirror and the Light (out in 2020 shortlisted for the Women’s Prize for Fiction)—is an experiment in the genre of historical fiction as much as it is an exercise in historical revisionism.
 It poses a version of the Sphinx’s old riddle: “What goes on four feet in the morning, two feet at noon, and three feet in the evening?”
 Henry VIII, one might answer, whom we meet as a youthful, “large, broad, benign” monarch in Wolf Hall but who, by the end of the Mirror and the Light, seems elderly and suffers from a perpetually-oozing leg wound, which causes him to limp and disturbs his judgement, making him “ill, disabled, and dangerous.”
 Or perhaps Cromwell, whom we meet in Wolf Hall as a child crawling on all fours, “felled, dazed, silent; knocked full length on the cobbles of the yard” by his drunk father, and who in the Mirror and the Light “remembers himself at eighteen years of age, a shattered creature crawling from the battlefield, creeping through Italy till he came to rest—or a halt, anyway—at the gate of the Frescobaldi banking house.”
 By the last book, he “is planning his own Ascension Day,” and yet, he, too, “limps along,” troubled by an old wound that hints at the figurative lateness of the hour.
 There are other examples.
 What goes up must come down, if only because the scope of human action is delimited by time, and we grow up only to grow sick and old.

 Mantel, however, is also interested in other patterns that we construct to answer the riddle.
 As she demonstrates, the question to which the answer is “man” can be reframed in broader terms: what is the shape of a human life, and how do we narrate it?
 Are not all our narrations, like all our selves, projected backwards into the past as memory and forwards into the future as guesswork, always at least partially fictitious?
 Do not all histories, consciously or unconsciously, reflect back the historian, shaped as they are by her education, prejudices, and interests?
 Is history itself not just one long ghost story in which we raise the dead, a series of resurrections that we perform in the mind, practicing getting up, like Lazarus?
 “Lazarus, of course, died twice,” Cromwell points out in The Mirror and the Light.
 “The second time it was for good and all. . .The crippled man walks, but only twice around the churchyard before he collapses in a flailing of limbs.
 The blind man sees, but the faces he knew in his young days are altered; and when he asks for a mirror, he doesn’t recognize himself at all.”
 Time, Mantel suggests, is the mirror in which we see ourselves, and the uncertain reflections we cast change according to the source and quality of the light.